Zihang97/Visual-Question-Answering/Sprint3/Readme.md

   <img src="picture/woods (376).png" width=200/>
 </p>

+Terrain class is referred as grassy terrain, as there is no grass class defined.
+We have to admit that there do exist some mistakes in the results and our model still need further improving.
+But we think that we basically achieved the MVP of our project.

 ## Sprint 4
-1. expand number of classes (not sure if we can do that)
+1. Expand number of classes (not sure if we can do that)
-2. expand the type of questions
+2. Expand the type of questions
-3. try to improve our model to get better performance
+3. Try to improve our model to get better performance